 Since 1994, the MRWA has been a non-profit organization governed by a volunteer Board of Directors.
 MRWA thanks all of its past and current Directors for their leadership and commitment.
 The directors of the MRWA are responsible for planning for the future of the organization, as well as managing regular activities.
 Each director has a duty to act honestly and in good faith, with a view to the MRWA’s bylaws and best interests.

-Lawrence Plug Director (Herring Cove) I live in the watershed and have spent many hours near the Run on my mountain bike and on foot, with my family, dog, and friends.
-I joined the MRWA board because I love MRWA’s vision of conservation combined with public access and enjoyment.
+Lawrence Plug, Director (Herring Cove) I live in the watershed and have spent many hours near the Run on my mountain bike and on foot, with my family, dog, and friends.
+I joined the MRWA board because I support the vision of conservation combined with public access through active recreation.
 I bring more than 25 years of experience as a geologist and physical geographer to MRWA.
 Most of my day-to-day MRWA work is done in connection with the singletrack trails.

 Kathryn Harley Haynes, Director (Fergusons Cove) A retired journalist, broadcaster and communications consultant, Kathryn has always been a keen hiker and student of nature.
 When she’s not painting (another lifelong interest), you can often find her exploring the McIntosh Run Watershed area.
 She joined MRWA because of its dedication to the stewardship of this natural treasure.

 Bruce Lusby, Director

 Peter Dodge, Director (Williams Lake) A retired engineer and global program manager, I have enjoyed the benefits of living near the watershed since my return to Nova Scotia in 2011.
 A regular hiker and volunteer trail builder, I joined MRWA because of its commitment to providing public access along with strong stewardship of this unique wilderness area.